wesimon01/RootCommute/README.txt

 Click the "Publish" button after configuring options.

 Navigate to the target location where the app was published.
 Open a command line in the target directory and type "Root.exe input.txt" into the command line.
-The app should produce a Report folder in the the target directory containing the report (report.txt).
+The app should run, producing a Report folder in the the target directory containing the report (report.txt).

 The tests inside the RootTest project can be verified by right-clicking on the project icon in solution